Dublin: Education

 The University of Dublin is the oldest university in Ireland, dating from the 16th century, and is located in the city centre.
 Its sole constituent college, Trinity College (TCD), was established by Royal Charter in 1592 under Elizabeth I. It was closed to Roman Catholics until 1793, and the Catholic hierarchy then banned Roman Catholics from attending until 1970.
 It is situated in the city centre, on College Green, and has over 18,000 students.

-The National University of Ireland (NUI) has its seat in Dublin, which is also the location of the associated constituent university of University College Dublin (UCD), which has over 30,000 students.
-Founded in 1854, it is now the largest university in Ireland.
+The National University of Ireland (NUI) has its seat in Dublin, which is also home to the associated constituent university of University College Dublin (UCD), which has over 30,000 students.
+Founded in 1854, it is now Ireland's largest university.
 UCD's main campus is at Belfield, about 5 km from the city centre, in the southeastern suburbs.